Memotech-Bill/pysolis/README.md

 * From= C time (seconds since 1 Jan 1970) from which to supply data.
 Data is supplied from this time until the last record or the end of the day.

-The following data is supplied in CSV format:
+The following data is supplied in CSV format, one row per timestep:

 * Time of data (C time, seconds)
 * House consumption (W)